 - Adult education;

 - Literacy;

 - Workplace adult education and literacy activities;

 - Family literacy activities;

 - English language acquisition activities;

 - Integrated English literacy and civics education;

-- Workforce preparation activities; or - Integrated education and training.
+- Workforce preparation activities; or

+- Integrated education and training.

-The Illinois Community College Board (ICCB) published and distributed broadly a Competitive Request for Proposals (RFP) in the Spring of FY 2017, which was aligned with the Unified State Plan, WIOA Title II; Adult Education and Literacy and other education and workforce plans.
+The Illinois Community College Board (ICCB) will published and distributed broadly a Competitive Request for Proposals (RFP) in the Spring of FY 2017, which was aligned with the Unified State Plan, WIOA Title II; Adult Education and Literacy and other education and workforce plans.
 During a competitive year, to be considered for funding an applicant must:

-- 1. Be an Eligible Applicant, as listed below: - Local educational agency (LEA) - Community-Based Organizations (CBOs) or Faith-Based Organization (FBO) - Volunteer Literacy Organization - Institution of Higher Education (IHEs) - Public or Private nonprofit agency - Library - Public-housing authority - Non-profit institution that is described previously and has the ability to provide adult education and literacy services to eligible individuals - Consortium or coalition of agencies, organizations, institutions, libraries, or authorities described previously - Partnership between an employer and an entity described above - 2.
+- 1. Be an Eligible Applicant, as listed below:

+- Local educational agencies (LEAs)

+- Community-Based Organizations (CBOs) or Faith-Based Organization (FBO)

+- Volunteer Literacy Organizations

+- Institutions of Higher Education (IHEs)

+- Public or Private nonprofit agencies

+- Libraries - Public-housing authorities - Non-profit institutions that are described previously and have the ability to provide adult education and literacy services to eligible individuals - Consortium or coalition of agencies, organizations, institutions, libraries, or authorities described previously - Partnership between an employer and an entity described above - 2.
 Respond to the Request for Proposal by the due date - 3.
 Complete all required portions of the application - 4.
 Meet all deadlines and other elements as specified in the Request for Proposal - 5.
 Meet all eligibility requirements

 The past effectiveness of an eligible applicant in improving the literacy skills of adults is a strong factor in the delivery of adult education instruction and supportive services.
-In addition, the alignment of local adult education activities with the local area plans and services, as well as local regional workforce plans are essential.
+In addition, the alignment of local adult education activities with the local area plans and services as well as local regional workforce plans are essential.